alexander16108/todoList-with-webpack/README.md

 # todoList-with-webpack
-# Chaws-Awesome-B00k-Store

 ## Project Description
-- A lightweight JavaScript project that allows users to interact with a fully client-based interface.
-Users can add Task that they do to easily keep track of their task.
-The added tasks can be removed from the list by using the "Remove Task" button.
+ > "To-do list" is a tool that helps to organize your day.
+It simply lists the things that you need to do and allows you to mark them as complete.
+You will build a simple website that allows for doing that, and you will do it using ES6 and Webpack!

 ## Getting Started
-If you want a copy of this file go to the github repository and download it
+> If you want a copy of this file go to the github repository and download it.

 <!-- - [`git clone https://github.com/alexander16108/Chaws-Awesome-B00k-Store/`](https://github.com/alexander16108/Chaws-Awesome-B00k-Store.git) -->